jvaleroliet/sonomayrit/_projects/2408migas.md

 <br>

 Beyond the music of the court, a rich musical panorama developed.
-This included popular Andalusian music, Jewish Sephardic songs, and the sounds of India and Pakistan brought by the Roma population that arrived to the peninsula in the last years of the muslim ruling.
+This included popular Andalusian music, Jewish Sephardic songs, and the sounds of India and Pakistan brought by the Roma population that arrived to the peninsula in the final years of the muslim ruling.

 <br>